Dragonmonk111/layer-sdk/.planning/STATE.md

 See: .planning/PROJECT.md (updated 2026-03-18)

 **Core value:** WAVS programs can read from and write to persistent Layer state — enabling Layer to serve as the stateful backbone of the EigenLayer meta-chain ecosystem, with state anchored to Ethereum via zkVM proofs.
-**Current focus:** Phase 1 — Foundation
+**Current focus:** Phase 02.2 — node-stability-fix-grpc-concurrency-bug-and-stargate-crash

 ## Current Position

-Phase: 3 of 7 (ethereum types)
-Plan: Not started
-Status: Phase 02.1 all 4 plans complete; Cosmos query dispatch wired, tx-sender binary created, full e2e contract deployment flow enabled
-Last activity: 2026-03-20

-Progress: [██████████] 100% (Phase 2.1 complete — 4/4 plans done)
+Phase: 02.2 (node-stability-fix-grpc-concurrency-bug-and-stargate-crash) — EXECUTING
+Plan: 2 of 2

 ## Performance Metrics